Editorial: Sites Reservoir is Not a Silver Bullet. Here’s Why.

 Keiko Mertz

-Keiko was born and raised in West Sacramento, just a stone’s throw from the great Sacramento River.
+Keiko, FOR’s Policy Director, was born and raised just a stone’s throw from the great Sacramento River.
 Growing up, she was fascinated with the natural world, ultimately leading her to pursue degrees in Wildlife Biology (B.S.) and Environmental Policy (M.S.).
 She now leverages this interdisciplinary knowledge in her work as Policy Director of Friends of the River, where she advocates for the rivers you love.

 Previous